VEX (Vulnerability Exploitability eXchange)

 This is useful when you receive SBOMs from vendors or upstream projects and want to assess their security posture within CodeStax.

-When you triage a vulnerability with a justification note, that note is included in the VEX document as the impact_statement, giving downstream consumers context for your assessment.
+The finding’s AI risk explanation is included in the VEX document as the impact_statement, and its recommended fix or remediation guidance is included as the action_statement, giving downstream consumers context for the assessment.

 Best Practices